dearing/go-github-release/README.md

   - if --release-name is not set, the tag name is used
   - if --target-commitish is not set, main is used
   - a release body supports markdown
-  - use draft to create a release without notifying watchers (default)
   - you can safely edit the release body while the assets are uploading
   - find the latest by name tag: git describe --tags --abbrev=0
   - find the a tag's reference commit: git rev-list -n 1 tags/v0.0.1